 Boot Apps with Helm 3 and Helmfile

-See the Implementation Documentation for an overview of how to use helmfile and helm 3
+Refer to th jxl repository for an overview of how to use helmfile and helm 3.

 We want a simple canonical way to install any helm chart in any namespace without having to manually hack the

 This will make it easy for people or software to easily add/remove apps to any git repository for any Environment (dev / staging / production).